Jain vegetarianism: The Maha-vigai and Udumbara prohibitions

-According to Jainism even the smallest particles of the bodies of dead animals or eggs is unacceptable.
-Some Jain scholars and activists support veganism, as they believe the modern commercialised production of dairy products involves violence against farm animals.
-According to Jain texts, a śrāvaka (householder) should not consume the four maha-vigai (the four perversions) – wine, flesh, butter and honey; and the five udumbara fruits (the five udumbara trees are gular, anjeera, banyan, peepal, and pakar, all belonging to the fig genus).
+According to Jain texts, a śrāvaka (householder) should not consume the four maha-vigai (the four perversions) – wine, flesh, butter, and honey; and the five udumbara fruits (the five udumbara trees are gular, anjeera, banyan, peepal, and pakar, all belonging to the fig genus).
 Lastly, Jains should not consume any foods or drinks that have animal products or animal flesh.

-A common misconception is that Jains cannot eat animal-shaped foods or products.
-As long as the foods do not contain animal products or animal flesh, animal shaped foods can be consumed without the fear of committing a sin.
+The prohibition of the five udumbara (fig) trees is deeply rooted in the biological reality of the fruit's development.
+Traditional figs are not standard fruits, but enclosed inflorescences (syconia) that rely on an obligate mutualistic symbiosis with pollinating fig wasps.
+To pollinate the internal flowers, a female wasp enters the fruit through a microscopic opening, losing her wings in the process and trapping herself inside.
+After laying her eggs, the wasp dies within the fruit.
+The fig subsequently secretes an enzyme known as ficin, which completely digests the dead insect into the fruit's tissues.
+Because consuming a traditional fig guarantees the ingestion of a digested multi-sensed insect, classical Jain texts explicitly ban the fruit as a severe violation of ahimsa (nonviolence).

 Jains go out of their way so as not to hurt even small insects and other tiny animals, because they believe that harm caused by carelessness is as reprehensible as harm caused by deliberate action.
 Hence they take great pains to make sure that no minuscule animals are injured by the preparation of their meals and in the process of eating and drinking.

-Traditionally Jains have been prohibited from drinking unfiltered water.
-In the past, when stepwells were used for the water source, the cloth used for filtering was reversed, and some filtered water poured over it to return the organisms to the original body of water.
-This practice of jivani or bilchavani is no longer possible because of the use of pipes for water supply.
-Modern Jains may also filter tap water in the traditional fashion and a few continue to follow the filtering process even with commercial mineral or bottled drinking water.